bgoonz/docs-collection/github/billing/managing-billing-for-git-large-file-storage/downgrading-git-large-file-storage.md

 ---
 title: Downgrading Git Large File Storage
-intro: 'You can downgrade storage and bandwidth for {% data variables.large_files.product_name_short %} by increments of 50 GB per month.'
+intro: "You can downgrade storage and bandwidth for {% data variables.large_files.product_name_short %} by increments of 50 GB per month."
 redirect_from:
   - /github/setting-up-and-managing-billing-and-payments-on-github/downgrading-git-large-file-storage
   - /articles/downgrading-storage-and-bandwidth-for-a-personal-account/